Dimensions of Wellness

 What is it?

-• Be a part of the common good.
+• Being a part of the common good.

 • Purpose and living a life that has your values as the main compass to make decisions and choices.